Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-android.rst

 8. Download and install the appropriate desktop client for your Android device from https://nextcloud.com/install/#install-clients

-9. Open the Nextcloud client on your Android device and click "Log in"
+9. Open the Nextcloud client on your Android device and tap "Log in"

   .. figure:: /_static/images/services/nextcloud/step1-login.png
     :width: 30%